dillionverma/ai-fns/README.md

 <details>
 <summary>
-(Advanced) Reddit Function - Get the latest news from any subreddit
+(Advanced) Reddit Function - Get the latest news from any subreddit (CLICK TO EXPAND)
 </summary>

 Here's an example of a function that fetches the latest news from an rss feed: